Average SAT Scores

 What Are the SAT Scores That Colleges Consider?

-SAT is an entrance examination administered all over the world for college admissions in the USA.
+It is an entrance examination administered all over the world for college admissions in the USA.
 To secure admissions to most of the colleges in US, you will have to obtain a valid SAT score that can be accepted by the particular college you wish to join.
-The SAT Reasoning test that is currently being administered consists of three major sections and each section will be evaluated for a total score of 800.
+The Reasoning test that is currently being administered consists of three major sections and each section will be evaluated for a total score of 800.
 Hence, altogether, the SAT is evaluated for a total score of 2400.
 The possible scores range from 600 to 2400 which is the result of the combination of all the sections put together.
-SAT comprises of negative marking.
+The test comprises of negative marking.
 For every correct answer choice, you will gain marks and for every wrong answer, 1/4th of the actual marks intended for that question will be deducted.
 This implies that you must be cautious while attempting the questions.
 Answer only those questions for which you are sure of the answer.
 Neglect the questions by not answering them if you are not sure about the answer.

 Average SAT Scores